-Office: JMHH 570, Phone: (215) 898-1175 Office Hours: Mon, Wed 4:30-6:00pm E-mail: savin@wharton.upenn.edu
+Phone: (215) 898-1175

-Important Note:
+Office Hours: Mon, Wed 4:30pm-6:00pm EST

-Students enrolling in OIDD 612 in Q4 2020 must attend the first class session and must take the final exam at the scheduled time (12pm-2pm on Wednesday, May 6) and at the scheduled place.
+E-mail: savin@wharton.upenn.edu

 Course Description

 OIDD 612 is a course on the use of decision models for business analytics.
 Its main topics include constrained optimization and decision making under uncertainty.
 The emphasis is on models that are widely used in diverse industries and functional areas, including operations, finance, accounting, and marketing.